Data Privacy and Security Policy and Statement of Information Handling Practices

-Adopters shall not use the Services to conduct any business or activity, or solicit the performance of any activity, which is prohibited by or would violate any Applicable Laws, or for purposes that may create civil or criminal liability, including: (a) uses which are defamatory, deceptive, obscene, or otherwise inappropriate; (b) uses that violate or infringe upon the rights of any other person, such as unauthorized distribution of copyrighted material; (c) “spamming,” sending unsolicited bulk e-mail or other messages using the Services or sending unsolicited advertising or similar conduct; (d) threats to or harassment of another; (e) impersonating another person or other misrepresentation of source; (f) copying, selling, reselling or exploiting any portion of the Services, including Health Data, except as expressly permitted by CommonWell; and (g) assisting or permitting any persons in engaging in any of the activities described in this paragraph.
+Adopters shall not use the Services to conduct any business or activity, or solicit the performance of any activity, which is prohibited by or would violate any Applicable Laws, or for purposes that may create civil or criminal liability, including: (a) uses which are defamatory, deceptive, obscene, or otherwise inappropriate; (b) uses that violate or infringe upon the rights of any other person, such as unauthorized distribution of copyrighted material; (c) “spamming,” sending unsolicited bulk e-mail or other messages using the Services or sending unsolicited advertising or similar conduct; (d) threats to or harassment of another; (e) impersonating another person or other misrepresentation of source; (f) copying, selling, reselling or exploiting any portion of the Services, including Health Data, except as expressly permitted by Alliance; and (g) assisting or permitting any persons in engaging in any of the activities described in this paragraph.
 Adopters shall not expose or introduce or facilitate the exposure or introduction of any Malicious Code into the Services, or any Alliance system or network, or the systems or networks of any Adopter.

 In addition to terms defined above, capitalized terms in this Policy have the following meanings:

-“Applicable Laws” means all applicable federal, state, and local laws, including privacy laws, and those governing sensitive conditions, and including regulations concerning the privacy and/or security of personal information or personal information breach notification, including HIPAA.
+“Applicable Laws” means all applicable federal, state, and local laws, including but not limited to privacy laws, HIPAA, and those concerning the use of PHI related to minors, personally identifiable information, and sensitive personal information.

 “Breach” has the meaning provided for in 45 CFR 164.402 (Definitions, effective March 26, 2013; 78 Federal Register 5695) or its successor.